 I’ve never been a big V-day celebrator.
 Don’t get me wrong, I love a good cheesy valentine as much as the next girl, but this holiday just doesn’t get me pumped like others do.
 But, I do love a good excuse to make themed recipes, so I’ll be sending another one your way later this week.

 As you can see in the picture below, this beet smoothie has all of the good stuff.
 The cast of characters include strawberries, beets, kale, almond butter, hemp hearts, vanilla, and half a banana.
 The beet I used is pre-roasted to bring out the best flavor and make it easier to blend.

 I haven’t kept my love of beets a secret.
-I know gushed about them when I made this salad.
-And then again in this salad.
+I know gushed about them when I made this beet salad.
+And then again in this arugula beet and orange salad.
 But making a beet smoothie is my latest favorite way to showcase this tasty veggie.

 And, did I mention that this smoothie actually filled me up?
 That never happens to me with smoothies.
 Normally, I’m hungry 20 minutes later, but not with this beet smoothie.
 No sir.
 This can actually act as a meal.

 This beet smoothie recipe is pretty flexible too in terms of ingredients.
 As long as you’ve got the beet, banana and nut butter covered, you can use whatever greens or berries you have on hand.
-Beet greens are especially delicious in this (if you haven’t already used them making this recipe).
+Beet greens are especially delicious in this (if you haven’t already used them making this sautéed beet greens recipe.